 After you delete a redirect, any request to that URL won't get redirected.
 This means that any bookmarks, links, or Shared With Me references will not be routed to the new URL.

 If you installed a previous version of the SharePoint Online Management Shell, go to Add or remove programs and uninstall "SharePoint Online Management Shell."

 Connect to SharePoint as a Global Administrator or SharePoint Administrator in Microsoft 365.
 To learn how, see Getting started with SharePoint Online Management Shell.

 If you get an error message "The operation is not supported for the site," make sure a retention policy isn't applied to the old or new URL for the site.
 You might need to remove the retention policy to delete the redirect.

 When prompted, confirm that you want to delete the redirect.

 To confirm that the redirect has been deleted, browse to the URL.
 It should return a 404 error.
 You can also run

 Get-SPOSite -Identity https://contoso.sharepoint.com/sites/OldSiteName.
 It will return that we cannot get the site.

-You might need to clear the history in your browser before browsing to the URL.
+You might need to clear your browser history and cache before browsing to the URL.
 Otherwise, it may take longer for the redirect site deletion to reflect, depending on individual browser settings.

 To get a list of all redirect sites